Experimental COVID-19 vaccine is put to its biggest test

 In Europe, rising infections in Spain and other countries caused alarm only weeks after nations reopened their borders in hopes of reviving tourism.
 Over the weekend, Britain imposed a 14-day quarantine on travelers arriving from Spain, Norway ordered a 10-day quarantine for people returning from the entire Iberian peninsula, and France urged its citizens not to visit Spain’s Catalonia region.

-Scientists set speed records getting a made-from-scratch vaccine into such massive testing just months after the coronavirus emerged.
+Scientists set speed records getting a made-from-scratch vaccine into massive testing just months after the coronavirus emerged.
 But they stressed that the public shouldn’t fear that anyone is cutting corners.

 “This is a significant milestone,” NIH Director Francis Collins said after the very first test injection was given, at 6:45 a.m. in Savannah, Georgia.
 “Yes, we’re going fast, but no, we are not going to compromise” on proving whether the vaccine is safe and effective.